itsasilhan/Restaraunt-Managment-System/README.md

 - Rating
 - Measurement

-All entities are connected using **primary and foreign keys**, ensuring data integrity and consistency.
+All entities are connected using **primary and foreign keys**, ensuring data integrity and consistency

 ---